Find Affordable College Courses

 Read full report on Chemistry at North Carolina State University

 The excellent bachelor’s degree programs at University of North Carolina at Charlotte helped the school earn the #5 place on this year’s ranking of the best value chemistry schools in North Carolina.
-Located in the city of Charlotte, UNC Charlotte is a public college with a very large student population.
+Located in the city of Charlotte, UNC Charlotte is a public college with a fairly large student population.

 UNC Charlotte undergraduate students pay an average of $7,188 in in-state tuition and fees each year.